luciusmagn/magnusi.tech/posts/huoh.md

 my side right now.
 And neither on yours, as you said.
 You better hurry back to your ship.
 I'm hoping that we will meet again in the future."

 "Thank you for your help.
-Good-bye." responded Fira, walking away, now slightly more optimistic and waving.
+Good-bye," responded Fira, walking away, now slightly more optimistic and waving.
 She thought that if it came to worst and they didn't have the immortality for Azwater and herself, then maybe she could at least heal her brother.

 magnusi, however, had to leave the world and would end up barred from ever returning to it.